Rethinking Satellite Cybersecurity: A System-Level Taxonomy and Longitudinal Analysis: Demonstration: Using the Taxonomy to Model Attacks

+Table~\ref{tab:sparta_comparison} summarizes the relationship between SPARTA and the proposed taxonomy.
+Both approaches adopt a lifecycle-based perspective, but SPARTA provides a defender-oriented TTP and countermeasure knowledge base, while this work focuses on connecting adversarial behavior to system architecture, empirical incidents, subsystem exposure, propagation paths, and mission-level impact.

+Accordingly, SPARTA and the proposed taxonomy serve complementary roles.
+SPARTA provides a structured space-cyber knowledge base for organizing adversarial techniques and supporting defensive analysis.
+The taxonomy developed in this work provides an empirically grounded and system-level perspective that supports analysis of operational impact, cross-segment interactions, subsystem exposure, propagation paths, longitudinal trends, and emerging threat patterns in modern satellite missions.

-\section{Demonstration - Using the Taxonomy to Model Attacks}
+\section{Demonstration: Using the Taxonomy to Model Attacks}

-To demonstrate how our proposed taxonomy (described in Section~\ref{sec:MITRE}) models attacks based on the ATT\&CK philosophy.
-In this section, we present two case studies in detail, as well as six recorded attacks mapped to our proposed taxonomy (see Table~\ref{tab:tax_map}).
+This section demonstrates the practical utility of the proposed taxonomy through two detailed case studies and six additional mapped incidents.
+The case studies cover the 2022 Viasat KA-SAT cyberattack as a confirmed real-world incident and the ICARUS constellation-scale denial-of-service scenario as a simulation-based disruption model.
+The additional examples in Table~\ref{tab:tax_map} show how the taxonomy supports consistent analysis across attack types, segments, adversary objectives, and operational impacts.

+For each case study, we followed the same evidence-based mapping procedure used for the incident corpus.
+Reported steps were mapped only when supported by public technical reports, incident analyses, or explicit simulation assumptions.
+When a lifecycle step was necessary to explain the attack but was not directly described in public reporting, it was marked as a supported high-level inference rather than treated as confirmed evidence.
+Unsupported intermediate steps were not reconstructed.
+This differs from extrapolation-based approaches that generate multiple plausible attack chains from incomplete reports; our mappings represent only reported evidence, supported high-level inference, or explicitly modeled behavior.

-\subsection{Case Study - Viasat Cyberattack}
+\subsection{Case Study — Viasat Cyberattack}

-Additionally to what was discussed in Section~\ref{subsec:new_attacks}, the Viasat cyberattack occurred on February 22, 2022, during Russia's war against Ukraine.
-While the attack was mainly targeted at the Ukraine military~\cite{boschetti2022space}, it caused collateral damage on civilian targets such as the German wind turbine~\cite{willuhn2022satellite} and thousands of Internet users in Europe~\cite{viasat2022,viasatt2022}.\\
+The Viasat cyberattack occurred in the early hours of February 24, 2022, coinciding with the initial phase of Russia's invasion of Ukraine.
+While the attack primarily targeted Ukrainian military communications~\cite{boschetti2022space}, it caused collateral disruption affecting civilian infrastructure, including German wind turbines~\cite{willuhn2022satellite} and thousands of Internet users across Europe~\cite{viasat2022,viasatt2022}.